dpkoenig/GNBT120/Labs/Week_7/Lab_12.md

 ### Take a look

 Click on the “ALL” pull-down menu and select chromosome A03.
-Then zoom in until you can see the reads. _If are having trouble with your cursor and the pulldown menu, try resizing your VNC window while IGV is open_
+Then zoom in until you can see the reads.

 - Grey vertical bars are a histogram of coverage
 - Grey horizontal bars represent reads.